serrrfirat/AIgora/README.md

-# AIgora - Prediction Markets for AI Debates
+# AIgora - AI-Powered Debate Platform with Prediction Markets

 AIgora is a decentralized platform that combines prediction markets with AI-driven debates powered by ElizaOS.
-The platform uses bonding curves and market mechanics to create liquid markets around debate outcomes.
+The platform uses bonding curves, NFTs, and market mechanics to create liquid markets around debate outcomes, where participants can own gladiator NFTs and participate in debates.

 ## Project Structure